danfuzz/blur/docs/rules.md

   if a rule has any groups, then *all* `--req=`, `--target=`, and `--value=` options must be in some group or other.

+* `--` &mdash; Indicates the end of options, unambiguously.
+It is good practice to always use a `--` option between options and other arguments, to avoid confusion for when an argument (such as a file whose name happens to start with two dashes) merely has the form of an option, without actually being one.

 Some types accept one or more of these options:

 * `--in-dir=<dir>` &mdash; Indicates that relative file name arguments